- A -

 You may create file recovery lists for the entire disk or for specific folders.
 Moreover, you may create a file recovery list for all files within the disk/folder, or for marked files/folders only.

-Creating a file recovery list
+Creating a simple recovery list

-To create a file recovery list
+To create a recovery list

-1 | F or an entire disk, s elect Save File Names to File on the File menu , or |
+1 | F or an entire disk, s elect Export Recovery List on the File menu , or |

-For a specific folder, right-click the folder and select Save File Names to File on the context menu. |
+For a specific folder, right-click the folder and select Export Recovery List on the shortcut menu. |

-2 | Specify the place to save the file recovery list and other necessary options on the Save File Names dialog box |
+2 | Specify the place to save the recovery list and other necessary options on the Export Recovery List dialog box |

 File format: |